 other cancer medications;

-pain or arthritis medicines--ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others;
+pain or arthritis medicines--acetaminophen (Tylenol), ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib, diclofenac, indomethacin, meloxicam, and others; or

 This list is not complete.
 Other drugs may interact with clofarabine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.